RagingRoosevelt/PiPicoW_Weather_Station/readme.md

 3. Copy the Pico scripts to your Pico
     * main.py
     * config.py
+4. Connect an I2C sensor device to the GPIO pins:
+    * SDA -> GP0
+    * SLC -> GP1
+    * GND -> GND
+    * V   -> 3.3v
+5. Use additional STEMMA QT plugs to daisy-chain the rest of the I2C sensors

+### API Server

-4. Install the API server requirements with
+1. Install the API server requirements with
    `pip install -r server_requirements.txt`
-5. Run the API server with the command `uvicorn postgres_api:api --host 0.0.0.0`
+2. Run the API server with the command `uvicorn postgres_api:api --host 0.0.0.0`

-## Database Table Structure
+### Database Table Structure

 Create the tables and function as described in [create.sql][create].
 * `env_log` - Stores measurement records